• City & RTO

 • Copy of Police FIR

-• Copy of Driving License
+• Copy of Driving Licence

-• Copy of policy document
+• Copy of your car insurance

-• Copy of vehicle's registration certificate
+• Copy of the vehicle's registration certificate

 You may also need photographic evidence of the incident.

-What you can’t Claim under a Third Party Insurance?
+What You Can't Claim under a Third Party Insurance?

 • Own Damages: Any own damages sustained by the insured car will not be covered by the insurance company under this plan.